jaredrummler/Cyanea/README.md

 #### Step 3

-Eacy activity must use a `Theme.Cyanea` theme (or decendant).
+Each activity must use a `Theme.Cyanea` theme (or decendant).
 You should declare the theme in the `AndroidManifest`:

 ```xml
 <activity